Sutirtha-github/pinn_lindblad/README.md

 # PINN‑Lindblad: Physics‑Informed Neural Networks for Lindblad Master Equations

-A clean, modular, and fully reproducible implementation of **Physics‑Informed Neural Networks (PINNs)** for *learning* and *inverting* the **Bloch vectorised Lindblad master equation** governing population transfer in a *driven two‑level quantum system coupled to an acoustic‑phonon bath*.
+A fully reproducible implementation of **Physics‑Informed Neural Networks (PINNs)** for *learning* and *inverting* the **Bloch vectorised Lindblad master equation** governing population transfer in a *driven two‑level quantum system coupled to an acoustic‑phonon bath*.
 This repository accompanies the manuscript *“Learning and inverting driven open quantum systems via physics-informed neural networks”* and includes simulation, inverse‑problem experiments, figures, and reproducible training pipelines.